 Toronto’s Constantines have tirelessly flown under the radar for many years now.
 Fiercely independent and untied to any particular scene or movement, their sound is punishing blend of brittle punk and impassioned rock and roll.
 They’re like a true modern day blue-collar rock band.
 Endlessly compared to Bruce Springsteen and Fugazi, they’re one of the few redeeming acts that belong in these fractured times.

-Kensington Heights is Constantines fourth album and named after the area in Toronto where the band write and rehearese.
-Produced by Jeff McMurrich who worked on their previous album Tournament of Hearts, Kensington Heights?has all the regular hallmarks of?a Constantines record, but it’s the first time the band have sounded so focussed and confident.
+Kensington Heights is Constantines fourth album and named after the area in Toronto where the band write and rehearse.
+Produced by Jeff McMurrich who worked on their previous album Tournament of Hearts, Kensington Heights has all the regular hallmarks of a Constantines record, but it’s the first time the band have sounded so focused and confident.
 First single “Hard Feelings” could be considered the call of the Constantines.
 Jagged guitars intersect with stabs of keyboards over a driving rhythm section, singer Bry Webb “You can tell by the way I talk/I’ve got hard feelings”.
 Much like Tournament of Hearts tour de force “Working Fulltime”, this song positively sizzles.

 The muscular rock of “Credit River” is a timely slice of brooding intervention.
 With the collapse of the financial markets and governments trying to salvage their debts, Constantines have risen up to send a word of warning to the debt-ridden and bankrupt.
 “Gonna live on credit river/gonna kiss up to the great misgiver”.
 “I Will Not Sing a Hateful Song” is Constantines riding a new creative peak.
 It’s with this track that the Spingsteen comparisons fall squarely on target.
 Webb delivering the chorus “I will not sing a hateful song/though it’s in me to sing” in his gravelly rasp that out-Boss’s the boss.